 NFG began in 1980 as an informal network of funders with a deep interest in community-based grantmaking.
 Since then, our membership has expanded to include hundreds of grantmaking professionals who are working to build the capacity of philanthropy to advance social justice and community change.

-Representatives from institutions whose primary activity is grantmaking are welcome to join NFG.
+Institutions whose primary activity is grantmaking are welcome to join NFG.
 Our members include private foundations, community foundations, family foundations, corporate foundations and giving programs, religious giving programs, public foundations, and other grantmaking institutions.

 NFG members are as diverse as the communities they serve.
 They work in every part of the nation, in both urban and rural settings.
 The organizations that NFG members fund represent many different racial and ethnic groups and a wide variety of program approaches.